ma-foyez/bloodBD/CONTRIBUTING.md

 Don't hesitate to reach out if you have any questions.
 You can contact the maintainers at [manirujjamanakash@gmail.com](mailto:manirujjamanakash@gmail.com).

-Thank you for contributing to Lara Dashboard!
+Thank you for contributing to Rokther Sondhane!